ilabcode/pyhgf/README.md

 # The multilevel, generalized and nodalized Hierarchical Gaussian Filter for predictive coding

-This repository implements the generalized and nodalized version of the Hierarchical Gaussian Filter in [JAX](https://jax.readthedocs.io/en/latest/jax.html).
+This repository implements the generalized and nodalized Hierarchical Gaussian Filter in Python and [JAX](https://jax.readthedocs.io/en/latest/jax.html).
 This refactoring offers two advantages:
 1. it offers significant performance improvement as compared to pure Python code.
 2. it makes the model function itself differentiable in a way that optimization can be performed using e.g MCMC sampling and the model can be embedded as a log probability function in Hierarchical Bayesian models e.g using [Numpyro](https://num.pyro.ai/en/latest/index.html#introductory-tutorials).